-Cruising the little known corners of Vietnam and Cambodia
+Cruising the little-known corners of Cambodia and Vietnam

 There's no better way to discover the little-known corners of Cambodia and Vietnam than by river cruise, finds Joanna Symons, commissioning editor for Telegraph Travel.

 Exploring a country from the water is an entirely different matter from travelling by land.
 There are no traffic jams and no bits of boring motorway to endure, no winding lanes to make you feel ill, and no stiff legs or sore backs from long coach or car journeys.
 Best of all, if you’re on a river cruise, you’ll be travelling at a gentle pace, with plenty of time to take full stock of your surroundings and watch the drama of life on the riverbanks unfold.

 This was certainly the case on my recent trip down the Mekong River through Cambodia and Vietnam.
 Between the peaceful landscape of rice fields, bamboo and palm trees were bankside villages of huts and houseboats bursting with activity.
 Children, cooking pots and cattle were all being scrubbed at the fringes, boys splashed and dived from logs, fishermen cast their silvery nets and everyone waved.

 I was travelling with Pandaw, whose traditional river boats have open decks, just perfect for idle river gazing.
 There are wicker chairs, fans and loungers on the large sun deck, shaded by awnings.
 Varnished teak, potted plants and wood-panelled cabins complete the charming retro feel, although the boat also has welcome mod cons such as air conditioning.
 The cruise started at Kampong Cham, about three hours from Siem Reap.

 Visiting places off the tourist trail